commoddity/websocket-load-test/README.md

    - Verify your Grove Portal Application ID is correct in the URL
    - Check that your API key is valid and set correctly
    - Ensure you have an active Grove Portal subscription
-   - Verify the chain service ID matches (ethereum, polygon, xrplevm, etc.)
+   - Verify you're using the xrplevm service

 2. **Authentication Errors**
    - Check that `GROVE_PORTAL_API_KEY` environment variable is set